SystemsApproach/tcpcc/design.rst

 duration of flows, as well as the characteristics of each flow (e.g., stream vs. RPC).

-With respect to network topology, we evaluate the various algorithms on three specific configurations:
+With respect to network topology, we evaluate algorithms on three specific configurations:

 * LAN with :math:`20\mu\rm{s}` RTT and 10-Gbps link bandwidth.
 This scenario represents servers in the same datacenter rack.